REEEP/ckanext-climate-tagger/README.md

 Configure
 ---------

-1. Register for a key at http://api.reegle.info/register.
+1. Register for an API token at http://api.reegle.info/register.
-2. Configure the extension by adding your API key to the configure options in **ckanext-climate-tagger/ckanext/reegletagging/theme/public/ckanext-reegle-tagging.js** like so:
+2. Configure the extension by adding your API token to the configure options in **ckanext-climate-tagger/ckanext/reegletagging/theme/public/ckanext-reegle-tagging.js** like so:

 ```js
 var reegle = {